We are pleased to present the Annual Report of the\ Company for the

 Company, we take a zero- tolerance approach to bribery and corruption

 and are committed to act professionally and fairly in all our business

-during 2014 by approximately 4,000 employees.
+also undertaken by approximately 4,000 employees.

 The above policies and its implementation are closely monitored by the